mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance.md

 ### Method Lookup Path

+- the order in which Ruby searches classes for the method definition

+The **method lookup path** describes the order in which classes are inspected when a method is called to see how that method is defined.

 Ruby has a distinct lookup path that it follows each time a method is called.

 Whenever a method is invoked, the order in which Ruby searches classes for the method definition is called the method lookup path.